Anup-Deshmukh/Proximal-Gradient-Descent/README.md

-# Proximal and coorindate gradient descent
+# Proximal and coordinate gradient descent

 Implementation of:
  - Proximal gradient descent